nickgashkov/autofactoryboy/README.md

 ## Q & A

-### How do I specify fields to generate automatically?
+### How do I make an autofactory with specific fields?

-*AutoFactoryBoy* will generate a `ModelFactory` for a model with fields, specified in the `ModelFactory.Meta`:
+*AutoFactoryBoy* will generate a `ModelFactory` for a model with fields, declared in the `ModelFactory.Meta`:

 ```python
 class ModelFactory(DjangoModelAutoFactory):